Local models

 By default, the server will be available at http://localhost:8000.

-Second, edit the mini-swe-agent SWE-bench config file located in src/minisweagent/config/extra/swebench.yaml to include your local vLLM model:
+Second, edit the mini-swe-agent SWE-bench config file located in src/minisweagent/config/benchmarks/swebench.yaml to include your local vLLM model:

 model: